Hakka people: West Kalimantan (in Indonesia)

 Hakka people in Pontianak live alongside Teochew-speaking Chinese.
 While the Teochews are dominant in the centre of Pontianak, the Hakka are more dominant in small towns along the Kapuas River in the regencies of Sanggau, Sekadau and Sintang.
 Their Hakka dialect is originally Hopo, which was influenced by Teochew dialect and also has vocabulary from the local Malay and Dayak tribes.
 The Hakka were instrumental in the Lanfang Republic.

 The Hakka in this region are descendants of gold prospectors who migrated from China in the late 19th century.

-The Hakka in Singkawang and the surrounding regencies of Sambas, Bengkayang, Ketapang and Landak speak a different standard of Hakka dialect to the Hakkas along the Kapuas River.
-Originally West Borneo had diverse Hakka origins, but during the 19th century, a large number of people came from Jiexi, so many Hakkas in the region speak Hopo mixed with Wuhua and Huilai accents that eventually formed the dialect of Singkawang Hakka.
+The Hakka in Singkawang and the surrounding regencies of Sambas, Bengkayang, Ketapang and Landak speak a different standard of Hakka dialect to the Hakka people along the Kapuas River.
+Originally West Borneo had diverse Hakka origins, but during the 19th century, a large number of people came from Jiexi, so many Hakka people in the region speak Hopo mixed with Wuhua and Huilai accents that eventually formed the dialect of Singkawang Hakka.

 Jakarta (in Indonesia)

 Hakka people in Jakarta mainly have roots from Meizhou, who came in the 19th century.
-Secondary migration of the Hakkas from other provinces like Bangka Belitung Islands and West Borneo came later.
+Secondary migration of the Hakka people from other provinces like Bangka Belitung Islands and West Borneo came later.